chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 Other packages can be disabled by simply commenting out the lines (adding an ``#`` at the beggining of the lines)

-To ensure that the the lethe test suite works, deal.II must be configured with p4est version 2.2.1.
+To ensure that the the Lethe test suite works, deal.II must be configured with p4est version 2.2.1.
 In the subfolder ``deal.II-toolchain/packages/``, open the ``p4est.package`` file with a text editor and change the following lines:

   .. tip::
     We are simply uncommenting line 7, and commenting lines 9 to 12, to change the p4est version.